Updated: 2025/Nov/16

 Sets the path to the server certificate file and the private

 key file in PEM format.
-It also causes bozohttpd to start SSL
+This option also causes bozohttpd to

 -z ciphers